NikSteel/niksteel.github.io/work/proj-4.md

 ![My ergonomic desk top view](assets/img/work/proj-4/desktop.jpg)

-It really is great to type on, and I learned about device drivers in the process as I edited the firmware code to customize the key layout.
+The typing experience is excellent.
+I also learned about device drivers in the process when I edited the firmware code to customize the key layout.
+The code may be viewed on GitHub [here](https://github.com/NikSteel/ergodox-firmware).

 ![My ergonomic desk](assets/img/work/proj-4/deskwide.jpg)